Consumer medicine information

 (Category B2)

-Category B2: Drugs which have been taken by only a limited number of pregnant women and women of childbearing age, without an increase in the frequency of malformation or other direct or indirect harmful effects on the human foetus having been observed.
+Category B2: Drugs which have been taken by only a limited number of pregnant women and women of childbearing age, without an increase in the frequency of malformation or other direct or indirect harmful effects on the human fetus having been observed.

 There was no evidence of teratogenicity in limited studies in rats and rabbits following administration of acetylcysteine during the period of gestation at doses up to 1.2 times the maximum clinical dose, on a body surface area basis.

 Studies in animals are inadequate or may be lacking, but available data show no evidence of an increased occurrence of fetal damage.
-There are no well controlled studies in pregnant women but experience does not include any positive evidence of adverse effects to the foetus.
+There are no well controlled studies in pregnant women but experience does not include any positive evidence of adverse effects to the fetus.

 There was no evidence of adverse effects in a limited study in rats following administration of acetylcysteine during late gestation and lactation at 60% of the maximum clinical dose, on a body surface area basis.
 It is not known whether acetylcysteine and/or its metabolites are excreted in milk.
 There are no data on the use of acetylcysteine in lactating women and therefore breastfeeding is not recommended during treatment.